cdown/chrisdown.name/windows.md

 ## Nvidia CP

-You probably want to set these to Maximum Performance in Nvidia CP, just to avoid the ramp up after no load throttling.

-I also set texture filtering quality to high performance globally -- I've never seen a difference anywhere but in FPS.
+I set texture filtering quality to high performance globally -- I've never seen a difference anywhere but in FPS.

 You can also disable Ansel with Nvidia Inspector, if it's causing issues.
 Currently it's in the "Common" section.